0x62797465/ctf-writeups/re/936A7A7607512B21468128816B800A12E044D9DC83566DC81123303C5CD09C3B/README.md

     var++;
 } while (count <= 8)
 ```
-What we need to do is find an input that starts with A (because we know input[0] == 'A'), and increaments the next char by one 7 more times (because we know the strlen is 8).
+What we need to do is find an input that starts with A (because we know input[0] == 'A'), and increments the next char by one 7 more times (because we know the strlen is 8).
 Here I've made some code to produce an input for me:
 ```c
 #include <stdio.h>